pkosiec/botkube-docs/BLOGPOST.md

 ## So, what's Fuse?

-After 1 month of the development, we launched the very first public Fuse release.
+After 2 months of the design, planning and development, we launched the very first public Fuse release.

 The result of our work is a terminal tool which uses our brand-new AI assistant to answer your questions and solve your challenges during your day-to-day work.
 Unlike some other tools on the market (including Botkube), it's just a single CLI binary without an agent.
 You just simply [install Fuse](https://botkube.io/fuse) and type `fuse 'your prompt here...'`, or run `fuse` to enter interactive mode and start chatting.